culshoefer/codeCurriculum-gitbook/chapter2.md

  * Operators: Add space before and after operators, e.g. `3 + 4` instead of `3+4`.
  * Whitespace: Avoid extraneous whitespace inside parentheses, brackets or braces; before a comma, semicolon, or colon.
  * Naming: Try to avoid using single character variables; function names should be lowercase, with words separated by underscores.
+ * Scoping: The less global variables you have, the better - they can be accessed anywhere from your code, which makes the code harder to understand and debug.

 ###Scope: local vs. global
 In programming languages there is a notion of **scope** which is **the area in which a variable is valid**.